jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 {{< /details >}}

-How does it looks like in practice?
+How does **french amortization** looks like **in practice**?

-As mentioned, you will have constant payments (given constant interest rate) and you star by paying mostly interests:
+As mentioned, you will have constant payments (given constant interest rate) and **you start by paying mostly interests**.

 ![French Amortiz Example](/blog_img/data-experiments/french_amortiz.png)

+There you have a **sample split evolution** of how much you are paying on interest and on principal return to the bank.

+The shape of the **curve depends on the parameters** you set:

+* Interest Rate
+* Years of Return

+As you can imagine, the higher those 2 are, the higher interest you pay in value and also in relation with the principal you got the loan for.

 {{< callout type="info" >}}
-Ive also covered **mortage with python** as part of the [EDA of pystocks](https://gitlab.com/fossengineer1/py_stocks/-/tree/main/EDA_Mortage?ref_type=heads)
+Ive also covered **mortage with python** as part of the [EDA of pystocks](https://gitlab.com/fossengineer1/py_stocks/-/tree/main/EDA_Mortage?ref_type=heads) and ofc created a streamlit app.
 {{< /callout >}}